 On March 1, 2013, the Organization signed a \$5,000,000 credit agreement with The David and Lucile Packard Foundation, The Gordon and Betty Moore Foundation, and The Kresge Foundation to support the Organization's water quality trading program.
+The loans are unsecured.
 An initial advance of \$2,000,000 was made on the closing date.
-A second advance of \$2,000,000 will be available no later than June 1, 2014, provided the Organization satisfies certain conditions.
+A second advance of \$2,000,000 was received July 2014.
 The third and final advance of \$1,000,000 will be available no later than September 1, 2015, provided the Organization satisfies certain conditions.

 The Organization shall pay interest on the unpaid principal amount, to the extent funded, through the date that the entire principal amount of the loan has been repaid in full, at an interest rate equal to 1% per annum, simple interest.
-Accrued interest at December 31, 2013 was \$14,222.
+Accrued interest at December 31, 2014 was \$17,444.